Few shrubs can match the fantastic flower power that azaleas are loved for.

 They flower in late March and April, produce a light midsummer flush, and give a good final showing in late summer and fall.
 Hardy in Zones 6 to 9.

 ‘Blush Elegance,’ ‘Purple Spectacular,’ and ‘Red Magnificence’ are ReBloom™ hybrids.

 Several deciduous and a few evergreen species make good landscape plants for midseason selection.

 The Alabama azalea, R. alabamense, is a low to midsized deciduous shrub native to Alabama, Georgia, and North Carolina.

 The snowy white flowers may have a lemon yellow splash on their upper petals and emit a pleasant, lemony-spicy scent.
-Blooms open in mid-April to May and plants are hardy in Zones 7-8.
+Blooms open in mid-April to May and plants are hardy in Zones 7 to 8.

 ‘Addison,’ ‘Coleman’s Early Yellow,’ and ‘Coleman’s Sunshine’ are crosses of R. alabamense.

 Known commonly as the flame azalea, R. calendulaceum is a large deciduous shrub native to the Appalachian Mountains from Pennsylvania to Georgia.

 The showy, sometimes fragrant flower clusters in vibrant shades of pumpkin orange, bright scarlet, or golden yellow bloom from mid-April through May.
 Hardy in Zones 5 to 9.

 R. calendulaceum is used as a parent in several hybrids including the Ghent and Knap Hill series.